flaviobzs/flaviobzs/README.md

 ## Heeey 👋

-I'm Flávio 🇧🇷, a Full-Stack developer and Civil engineer <br/>
+I'm Flávio 🇧🇷, a Full-Stack developer <br/>
-Here you can see some my projects and some technologies (Typescript, Javascript, React, Gatsby, Graphql, Docker, Laravel, etc...) that I've knowledge
+Here you can see some my projects and some technologies (Typescript, Javascript, React, ReactNative, Gatsby, Graphql, Docker, Laravel, etc...) that I've knowledge

 Thanks for reading, and if you want talk with me: